 Search Field - Default

-The default search field type will create its own search index.
-It loads and converts all data items to a repository which is then searchable.
-You can fully customise your search and determine, which of your fields are supposed to be searchable and which value will be written to a target field.
-You don't need a specific external search endpoint to perform the search.
+The search is fully customizable.
+You can specify which of your fields should be searchable and which values should be written to a target field during the configuration of the search field.
+You do not need a specific external search endpoint to perform the search.

 Data Source